sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>openssh</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : An open source implementation of SSH protocol version 2
+Short desc    : An open source implementation of SSH protocol version 2
 URL          : http://www.openssh.com/portable.html
-Лицензия     : BSD
+License      : BSD
-Описание     : SSH (Secure SHell) is a program for logging into and executing
+Descript     : SSH (Secure SHell) is a program for logging into and executing
              : commands on a remote machine.
 SSH is intended to replace rlogin and
              : rsh, and to provide secure encrypted communications between two
              : untrusted hosts over an insecure network.
 X11 connections and